 - You can form the mixture into eight small patties instead of into four larger ones.
 If you do, they'll be ready faster - you'll need to cook them for about 3 minutes per side over medium heat.

 What about leftovers?

 You can keep leftovers of this beef breakfast sausage in the fridge, in an airtight container, for 3-4 days.
-They keep quite well actually, and they are great sautéed in a little olive oil.
-Or you can reheat them in the microwave on 50% power.
+They keep quite well actually, and you can reheat them in the microwave on 50% power.